4 slain in city gun violence Thursday — 6 others wounded

-Someone fired multiple shots at the man, thought to be in his 20s, at 9:29 a.m. in an alley in the 10000 block of South Forest Avenue, according to police.
+Someone fired multiple shots at 26-year-old Walter M. Edwards at 9:29 a.m. in an alley in the 10000 block of South Forest Avenue, according to Chicago police and the medical examiner’s office.
 The shooter then ran away.

-The man was shot multiple times in the chest and legs and was dead at the scene, police said.
-The medical examiner’s office has not released details about the fatality.
+Edwards, who lived in Sauk Village, was shot multiple times in the chest and legs and was dead at the scene, authorities said.

 The first fatal shooting Thursday happened in the Chicago Lawn neighborhood on the South Side.
 At 1:05 a.m., 26-year-old Dimonte R. Pryor was shot in the back and torso while riding a bike in the 6100 block of South Maplewood, authorities said.
 Someone walked toward him and fired multiple shots.